 Under natural conditions, the fish prefers plant food but can eat insects and larvae.
 Granular fodder with a large amount of plant fiber can be given to these sharks.
 You can use tablet food as well.

-As an additional top dressing, you can give the fish pieces of vegetables.
-Algae grown Labe eats extremely reluctantly.
+As an additional top dressing, you can give the fish some pieces of vegetables.
+Rainbow sharks eat algae as well.
 You can also give in small quantities animal feed of any kind.

 Rainbow Shark Compatibility